Posted in Communication, Community Service

 The Delphic Fraternity was first the Delphic Society.

-Since the early 1990s, I have been conducting research on the Delphic Fraternity.
+Since the early 1990s, I have researched the Delphic Fraternity.
 It was a college literary society based in New York that eventually became a statewide fraternity.
 The fraternity almost became extinct in the late 1980s, until a small group of diverse male students at the New Paltz State College decided to form a multicultural fraternity.

 I joined Delphic of Gamma Sigma Tau Fraternity during my junior year at SUNY New Paltz.
 I had been fascinated by fraternities and sororities since freshman year.
-I could see myself in a few of them, but not one stood out for me enough to make the commitment to join.
+I could see myself in a few of them, but not one stood out for me enough to commit to joining.
 Back in the late 1980s, fraternities at New Paltz were either predominantly White or Black organizations.

 I did not want to be a part of a specific ethnic fraternity and that included any that were all Latino as well.
 This group of future Delphics was a multicultural bunch of guys, which I found very interesting mainly for the opportunity to learn about different cultures.
 Then I noticed the word “Delphic” on some fellow students’ t-shirts and I inquired about what it signified.